-Overloading the socket by using several adaptors into the one socket can cause it to overheat and Catch fire.
+Overloading the socket by using several adaptors into the one socket can cause it to overheat and catch fire.
 One socket, one plug.
 You could overheat a socket and start a fire by putting several adaptors into one socket.
-Always make sure your plugs and adaptors have the right fuse for the appliance you are using, If in doubt, check with an approved electricians.
+Always make sure your plugs and adaptors have the right fuse for the appliance you are using.
+If in doubt, check with an approved electrician.

 Wiring a Plug

 Brown to live.

 Ensure all the screws holding the wires are tight because a loose screw can increase resistance or cause arcing which will overheat and may ignite the plug.

 Always make sure that saucepans are in a safe position on the cooker.
 Handles should not stick over the edge of the cooker, where they can be knocked over, or left within the reach of children.
 Make sure the handles are not over a hot ring or burner.
 Flexes from electrical equipment, such as kettles and toasters, should be kept well away from the cooker and tea towels should never be dried over the cooker.
 Never leave a saucepan unattended with the heat turned on and be especially careful when using chip pans with oil or fat.
 Make sure that ovens are not left on after use.